-This scheme matches students with employers across a range of occupations in Birmingham to get advice on how to be happy and fulfilled as an out lesbian, gay, bisexual, and/or transgender employee.
-Now in its third year, as far as we know it is the only such University scheme in the UK.
+This scheme matches students with employers across a range of occupations in Birmingham to get advice on how to be happy and fulfilled as an out lesbian, gay, bisexual, transgender and/or queer employee.
+Now in its fourth year, as far as we know it is the only such University scheme in the UK.

 Deciding on a career, applying for a job, and managing the transition from university to work can be a challenge; even more if you have to decide on whether to come out at work.
 The good news is that there are many people who are out at work across a wide range of occupations, ranging from 'first-jobbers' to chief executives who have made this transformation with great success.

-The aim of this scheme is to match LGBT (lesbian, gay, bisexual or transgender) students with mentors in Birmingham from a range of occupations to receive guidance and advice about the choices they made in their careers.
-You will meet your mentor at least three times between November and March to benefit from their experiences as out men and women in the workplace.
+The aim of this scheme is to match LGBTQ (lesbian, gay, bisexual or transgender and queer) students with mentors in Birmingham from a range of occupations to receive guidance and advice about the choices they made in their careers.
+You will meet your mentor a minimum of three times to benefit from their experiences as out men and women in the workplace.

-The scheme is run jointly by the Equality and Diversity team, the Guild LGBTQ Association, Careers Network and Sean Russell Consulting and sponsored by the Birmingham-based law firm Wragge, Lawrence, Graham & Co.
+The scheme is run jointly by the Equality and Diversity team, the Guild LGBTQ Association, Careers Network and Sean Russell Consulting and sponsored by the Birmingham-based law firm Gowling WLG.

 "I think every LGBT student can benefit from this scheme.
 It's really helpful having someone who can relate to your own LGBT experiences."